 - Identify major factors or market disruptions that can benefit or negatively impact a business.

-- Appreciate general business concepts and common documents like financial statements, articles of incorporation, business communications.
+- Appreciate general business concepts and standard documents like financial statements, articles of incorporation and business communications.

 - Grasp corporate objectives and mentally map different ways of achieving those objectives.

-- Internalize how the owner of a specific business might think about issues and make decisions to solve problems or achieve success.
+- Internalize how a specific business owner might think about issues and make decisions to solve problems or achieve success.

-Some salespeople fail at building meaningful relationships or at closing deals simply because they do not grasp the fundamentals of how businesses operate and make decisions.
-Sure, salespeople might know the technical features of their product and have been extensively trained in how to articulate their benefits, but these aren’t enough to build strong connections with dynamic business organizations.
+Some salespeople fail at building meaningful relationships or closing deals simply because they do not grasp the fundamentals of how businesses operate and make decisions.
+Although salespeople might have been extensively trained in how to articulate the benefits of their products, it still isn’t enough to build strong connections with dynamic business organizations.